Why is it called Death Valley?

 Where can I camp?

 There are nine developed campgrounds in Death Valley NP.
 All are first come first served except Furnace Creek Campground which can take reservations from mid-October through mid-April.
-For more information see our Camping and our Camping Reservations pages.
+For more information see our Camping page.

 It is also possible to backpack and backcountry car camp.
 To get a free backcountry camping permit go to The Furnace Creek Visitor Center or any ranger station.
 For information on where you can camp and regulations go to Backcountry Camping.